Happy Father's Day!

 Do you believe the myth that Hallmark created Father’s Day as a marketing ploy?
 Although it’s true that Hallmark generates close to $800 million a year in Father’s Day cards, Father’s Day celebrations actually date back to the Middle Ages.
 In the 20th century in the United States, there was major political and social resistance before Father’s Day was finally established as a permanent national holiday in 1972, whereas Mother’s Day was signed into law in 1914.

-Father’s Day 2019 has just passed, and whether or not you celebrated the holiday, dads should be celebrated every day.
+Father’s Day is approaching, and whether or not you celebrate the holiday, dads should be celebrated every day.
 Fathers must also acknowledge how important they are in the development of their children, families, and personal selves.
-It’s not so coincidental that Father’s Day was only signed into law in the 1970s since fathers were also termed the “forgotten parent” in the psychological literature up until that era.
+It’s not so coincidental that Father’s Day was only signed into law in the 1970s since fathers were also termed the “forgotten parent” in the psychological literature up until that era (Ross, 1979).
 Mothers were generally regarded as the main caregiver, whereas dads were seen as the breadwinner; only in the periphery of family life.

 Societal expectations of fathers have been ever-changing since the 1970s.
-Scholars have since noted the important roles dads play in early stages of infancy, and that they can form secure attachments to their child even within the first year of a child’s life.
-In many ways, fathers are important for the emotional, social, psychological, physical, and sexual development of both male and female children, and researchers have found that fathers are able to be nurturing, warm, supportive, caring, and responsible, just as they can be playful and activating.
-Researchers note positive correlations between father involvement and children’s academic achievement, intelligence scores, problem solving skills, and language development.
-Positive paternal care is also associated with lower levels of impulsivity and aggression, and higher ratings of inhibitory control in their children.
+Scholars have since noted the important roles dads play in early stages of infancy, and that they can form secure attachments to their child even within the first year of a child’s life (Bowlby, 1982; Diamond, 1998; Lamb, 2010).
+In many ways, fathers are important for the emotional, social, psychological, physical, and sexual development of both male and female children (Fitzgerald & Bocknek, 2013), and researchers have found that fathers are able to be nurturing, warm, supportive, caring, and responsible (Cabrera, Shannon, & Tamis-LeMonda, 2007), just as they can be playful and activating (Bronstein, 1984; DeKlyen, Speltz, & Greenberg, 1998; Paquette, 2004).
+Researchers note positive correlations between father involvement and children’s academic achievement (McBride, Dyer, & Laxman, 2013), intelligence scores (Yogman, Kindlon, & Earls, 1995), problem solving skills (Conner, Knight, & Cross, 1997; Easterbrooks & Goldberg, 1984), and language development (Cabrera et al., 2007).
+Positive paternal care is also associated with lower levels of impulsivity and aggression, and higher ratings of inhibitory control in their children (Meece & Robinson, 2014).

 Oftentimes husbands say, “I help out a lot with the kids at home.”
 I then ask them, “Does your wife also use the word ‘help’ when she engages in childcare?”
 Another term I often hear is “babysitting,” such as, “I can’t hang out tonight because I’m babysitting.”
 I have never heard a mother say that in regard to caring for her children.
 We are no longer in the 1950s where women stay at home to cook, clean and care for the children while men are the only breadwinners.
 Today, many women are employed as well, which shifts some of these responsibilities to the father.